-Part Two of my favorite places to see and eat in New York City.
+Part Two of my favorite places to eat in New York City and favorite places to see and do.
 Find Part One here.

 Today is a continuation of all the fun places I visited and ate at while on my recent trip to New York City.
 If you missed Part One you can find it here.